deovero/ss-gtm-proxy/README.md

 - On your GTM Web Container a Tag of type 'Google Tag' must exist, containing your [Analytics Tag ID](https://support.google.com/tagmanager/answer/12002338#find-tag-id)
   - On this Tag set the configuration parameter `server_container_url` to your website URL, for example `https://yourwebsite.com`
   - This tag should have a trigger on 'Initialisation - All Pages'
-  - Submit/Publish the Web Container, or use Preview mode
+  - Submit/Publish the Web Container, or use Preview Mode

 ### 5. Test
 - If you open PREVIEW on the GTM Server Container, leave this tab open